 Justification of Red List Category

-This species appears to have been lost from parts of its former range and is suspected to be declining slowly, owing to habitat alteration and fragmentation.
+This species appears to have been lost from parts of its former range and is feared to be declining slowly, owing to habitat degradation and fires.
+The species's apparent rarity, occurrence in remote areas and low detectability, together with its tolerance of some degree of habitat modification, suggest that declines may be smaller than feared (F. Angulo in litt.
+2020, S. Cuadros in litt.
+2020).

 It occurs in semi-arid country, rocky areas and deep canyons mainly at elevations of 2,750-3,850 m (Schulenberg et al. 2007, F. Angulo in litt.
-2012).
-In less disturbed areas, it apparently inhabits steep, dry slopes with cacti, agaves, bromeliads, shrubs and other xerophytic plants (Garrigues 2001).
+2012, S. Cuadros in litt.
+2020).
+In less disturbed areas, it apparently inhabits steep, dry slopes with cacti, agaves, bromeliads, shrubs and other xerophytic plants, and is normally recorded near streams and running water (Garrigues 2001, F. Angulo in litt.
+2020).
+The species appears to tolerate habitat modification; however, it is not known whether it can complete its life-cycle or occur at normal densities in heavily cultivated areas.
+(F. Angulo in litt.
+2020, S. Cuadros in litt.
+2020).
 It has been observed in areas described as partly cultivated, through to heavily cultivated land with many Eucalyptus trees (B. P. Walker in litt.
-1997), and it appears to be dominant over all other hummingbirds at flowering woody shrubs and trees (H. Lloyd in litt.
+1997, S. Cuadros in litt.
+2020), and it appears to be dominant over all other hummingbirds at flowering woody shrubs and trees (H. Lloyd in litt.
 2007).
+The species is nectarivorous, preferably feeding on flowers of Delostoma integrifolium (Cuadros 2019).
 Two nests (one in construction) were found in February 1999, each concealed in the overhang of road cuttings (Garrigues 2001).
 Of three nests found in February 2001, two were used twice within the same year: in December 2001 one had two young, and the other had a female apparently incubating eggs (J. Flanagan in litt.
 2002).

 Conservation Actions Underway

 CITES Appendix II, but no other measures are known.
 It occurs in Huascarán National Park (F. Angulo in litt.
 2012).
-It is considered Critically Endangered at the national level (F. Angulo in litt.
-2012).
+A new protected area for the species has been proposed (Angulo et al. 2008).

 14-17 cm.
 Large, fork-tailed hummingbird.
 Bronzy-green upperparts with white postocular spot.
 Deeply forked, long green tail has golden-orange tips.
 Underparts entirely grey, with blue throat (lacking in female, which also has shorter, less forked tail).
 Similar spp.
 Unmistakable within range.